The Great River Road in Minnesota

-By Grand Rapids, only 130 road miles from its source, the Mississippi has been transformed from a grassy brook barely deep enough to canoe to an industry-sustaining river fed by a half dozen of the state’s 10,000 lakes.
+By Grand Rapids, only 130 mi (209 km) from its source, the Mississippi has been transformed from a grassy brook barely deep enough to canoe to an industry-sustaining river fed by a half-dozen of the state’s 10,000 lakes.

 Farther south, the red and white pines, paper birch, and big-tooth aspen give way to more farms while the route breaks from the surveyor’s section lines to curve with the river across the glacially flattened state.